 At our Community Orchard, the TFEP and ESG programs will meet and grow traditional foods and pass on knowledge to younger generations.
 Sections of the orchard will also be available for elders and farmers and their families to use, to promote growing and harvesting food in the community.
 We see the Community Orchard as a place where community members can learn to grow orchards that will provide fresh, local, food for the community.

+Your Community Orchard

 Write a description of the Community Orchard below: